-- (h) Providers of home and community-based services authorized under KRS Chapter 205; - (i) A staffing agency with a contracted relationship to provide one (1) or more employers as listed in this subsection with staff whose duties are equivalent to duties performed by an employee defined by subsection (7) of this section; or - (j) Any other provider as specified by the cabinet by administrative regulation promulgated pursuant to Section 2 of this Act; - (10) "Nursing pool" means any person, firm, corporation, partnership, or association engaged for hire in the business of providing or procuring temporary employment in or with a long-term-care facility or provider for medical personnel, including but not limited to nurses, nursing assistants, nursing aides, and orderlies; - (11) "Registry" means the nurse aide abuse registry required by 42 C.F.R.
-483.156, the caregiver misconduct registry required by KRS 209.032, and any other registry useful for the administration of the National and State Background Check Program as specified by administrative regulation; and - (12) "Senior citizen" means a person sixty (60) years of age or older. ["Assisted-living community" shall have the same meaning as in KRS 194A.700. - (2) "Crime" means a conviction of or a plea of guilty to a felony offense related to theft; abuse or sale of illegal drugs; abuse, neglect, or exploitation of an adult; or the commission of a sex crime.
-Conviction of or a plea of guilty to an offense committed outside the Commonwealth of Kentucky is a crime if the offense would have been a felony in Kentucky if committed in Kentucky. - (3) "Direct service" means personal or group interaction between the employee and the nursing facility resident or the senior citizen. - (4) "Nursing pool" means any person, firm, corporation, partnership, or association engaged for hire in the business of providing or procuring temporary employment in nursing facilities for medical personnel including, but not limited to, nurses, nursing assistants, nurses' aides, and orderlies.
+- engaged for hire in the business of providing or procuring temporary employment in or with a long-term-care facility or provider for medical personnel, including but not limited to nurses, nursing assistants, nursing aides, and orderlies; - (11) "Registry" means the nurse aide abuse registry and any other registry useful for the

-(5) "Senior citizen" means a person sixty (60) years of age or older.]
+["Assisted-living community" shall have the same meaning as in KRS 194A.700.

-→SECTION 2.
-A NEW SECTION OF KRS 216.785 TO 216.793 IS CREATED TO READ AS FOLLOWS:
+- (2) "Crime" means a conviction of or a plea of guilty to a felony offense related to theft; abuse or sale of illegal drugs; abuse, neglect, or exploitation of an adult; or the commission of a sex crime.
+Conviction of or a plea of guilty to an offense committed outside the Commonwealth of Kentucky is a crime if the offense would have been a felony in Kentucky if committed in Kentucky. - (3) "Direct service" means personal or group interaction between the employee and the nursing facility resident or the senior citizen. - (4) "Nursing pool" means any person, firm, corporation, partnership, or association engaged for hire in the business of providing or procuring temporary employment in nursing facilities for medical personnel including, but not limited to, nurses, nursing assistants, nurses' aides, and orderlies. - (5) "Senior citizen" means a person sixty (60) years of age or older.] - →SECTION 32.
+A NEW SECTION OF KRS 216.785 TO 216.793 IS CREATED TO READ AS FOLLOWS: - (1) (a) The cabinet shall establish a National and State Background Check Program, within available appropriations or funding, to facilitate the performance of registry and criminal background checks of prospective employees of long-term-care

-- (1) (a) The cabinet shall establish a National and State Background Check Program, within available appropriations or funding, to facilitate the performance of registry and criminal background checks of prospective employees of long-term-care facilities and providers, representatives of the cabinet who perform inspections of long-term-care facilities or providers, and other state agency staff who have or may have one-on-one contact with a patient or resident of a long-term-care facility or provider, without line-ofsight observation by facility or provider staff. - (b) A registry check of an applicant shall be required prior to a criminal background check and shall be initiated by a long-term-care facility or provider.
-The registry check shall be performed by the National and State Background Check Program through a query of the nurse aide abuse registry, caregiver misconduct registry, and any other registry identified in administrative regulations promulgated pursuant to subsection (4) of this section. - (c) If applicable to the applicant, a query of available information maintained by the Kentucky Board of Medical Licensure, Kentucky Board of Nursing, or Kentucky Board of Physical Therapy shall be conducted prior to a criminal background check to validate that the individual's professional license is in good standing. - (d) Nothing in this section shall be construed to limit the responsibility or ability of an employer to screen applicants through additional methods.
+- facilities and providers, representatives of the cabinet who perform inspections of long-term-care facilities or providers, and other state agency staff who have or may have one-on-one contact with a patient or resident of a long-term care facility or provider, without line-of-sight observation by facility or provider staff. - (b) A registry check of an applicant shall be required prior to a criminal background check and shall be initiated by a long-term-care facility or provider.
+The registry check shall be performed by the National and State Background Check Program through a query of the nurse aide abuse registry and any other registry identified in administrative regulations promulgated pursuant to subsection (6) of this section. - (c) If applicable to the applicant, a query of available information maintained by the check to validate that the individual's professional license is in good standing. - (d) Nothing in this section shall be construed to limit the responsibility or ability of an employer to screen applicants through additional methods. - (2) (a) The cabinet shall implement the National and State Background Check Program in phases by category of long-term-care facility or provider. - (b) An implementation schedule shall be incorporated by reference in administrative regulations promulgated pursuant to subsection (6) of this section. - (c) The cabinet shall provide notification to each long-term-care facility or provider no less than sixty (60) days prior to the date by which the facility or provider is required to participate in the National and State Background Check Program. - (3) Each nursing facility, nursing pool providing staff to a nursing facility, assisted-living community, long-term-care facility that is owned, managed, or operated by the Department for Behavioral Health, Developmental and Intellectual Disabilities, and personal services agency shall continue to request all conviction information from the